 That’s where an easy recipe like this cream cheese coconut flour bread can really come to your aid.

 Keto-friendly Cream Cheese Bread

 Trust me when I tell you that I understand their pain.
 Because in the early years of doing keto, I too missed bread.
 Especially since this girl used to make homemade bread all the time.

-I say all that to say, it’s worth staying the course because the benefits of a ketogenic diet go far beyond the bathroom scale.
+I say all that to say, it’s worth staying the course because the benefits of a ketogenic diet go far beyond the scale.